Is Health Care a Good Career Path? Outlook, Jobs, and More

 • A subscription price of $59/month, cancel anytime

-The health care field encompasses a wide range of salaries – from those below the real median personal income in the United States ($37,522 in 2021) to those well above it [4].
-For example, personal and home health aides made a median salary of $29,430 in 2021, while physicians and surgeons made a median salary of $208,000 or more in the same year, according to the BLS [2].
+The health care field encompasses a wide range of salaries—from those below the real median personal income in the United States ($42,220 in 2023) to those well above it [3].
+For example, personal and home health aides made a median salary of $36,140 in 2023, while physicians and surgeons made a median salary of $239,200 or more in the same year, according to the BLS [2].

 Many positions, though, provide a salary higher than the median.
-Registered nurses (RNs), for instance, made a median salary of $77,600 in 2021, while nurse practitioners (NPs) made a median salary of $123,780 [2].
-Experience, education level, geographic location, and industry demand ultimately play a large part in how much you can expect to be paid as a health care professional.
+Registered nurses (RNs), for instance, made a median salary of $86,070 in 2023 [2], while nurse practitioners (NPs) made a median salary of $126,260 [4].
+Experience, education level, geographic location, and industry demand ultimately may play a large part in how much you can expect to earn as a health care professional.

 Health care jobs and education requirements

-There is a wide range of jobs in health care – from those that only require a high school diploma to those requiring a doctorate and many years of medical training.
-Here are some of the jobs you can expect to find according to the BLS [2].
+Many jobs exist in the health care industry—from those that only require a high school diploma to those requiring a doctorate and many years of medical training.
+Explore some of the jobs you can expect to find and their median salaries according to the BLS [2]:

 Post-secondary non-degrees (certifications or other qualifications)